kklein623/BusinessCardOCR/README.txt

 # BusinessCardOcr

-## Installation

-Simply download the files or clone from the repository and open the files in "src" to view the source code.
-To build the jar, from the root folder (where the pom.xml file is), run "mvn clean install" to build the jar.
-It should be called "business-card-ocr-0.0.1.jar" and located in the target folder when finished.

 ## Running

 To run the cli, run "java -jar business-card-ocr-0.0.1.jar" in a command line interface at the same directory level as the jar.
 Make sure your JRE is up to date.